yamashita-kenngo/docs/gateway-user-guide.md

 <img src="./images/image30.png" alt="position things on floorplan" width="800">

 ## VII.
-More Add-Ons: Further Extend your Gateway’s Capabilities
+More Add-Ons: Further Extend your Gateway's Capabilities

-The gateway has an add-ons system so that you can extend its capabilities.
+The gateway has an add-on system so that you can extend its capabilities.
 A few add-ons are installed by default (Web Thing, Zigbee, and Z-Wave) so that your gateway will work with a large number of commercial devices right out of the box.
-However, you can boost support for additional devices if they are supported by an add-on.
+However, you can add support for additional devices if they are supported by an add-on.
 You'll find the Add-ons page under Settings.

 ### Locate and Install More Add-Ons As Needed